-However, in more and more sectors, and for more and more businesses, this is not what the world looks like anymore.
-Examples galore: Music, technology, travel, hospitality, movies, communication, consumer electronics, the automobile business, healthcare, and even education are facing situations in which advantages are copied quickly, technology changes or customers seek other alternatives and things move on.
+However, in more and more sectors, and for more businesses, this is not what the world looks like anymore.
+Examples galore: Music, technology, travel, hospitality, movies, communication, consumer electronics, the automobile business, healthcare and even education are facing situations in which advantages are copied quickly, technology changes or customers seek other alternatives and things move on.
 In any field today, even when a high technology product is launched, the advantage will not last for more than 6-9 months.

 The bias that was inherent towards the assumption of stability had been fatal to many enterprises and industries from Blackberry, Nokia and Kodak to banking and music.
-According to Rita McGrath, rather than stability being the normal state of things and "change" being the abnormal thing, it should be the other way around.
-Stability, not change, is the state that is most dangerous in today's hyper-competitive era.
+Stability, not change, is the state that is most dangerous in today's hypercompetitive era.